-Leadership Responsibility: Academic Affairs Department Heads; Faculty a.
+- a.
+Students and graduates demonstrate appropriate proficiencies in areas defined by the College's General Education Requirements. - b.
+Assessment of General Education outcomes leads to curricular improvement. - Leadership Responsibility: Academic Affairs Deans and Department Heads; Faculty - Implementation Teams: Academic Affairs, Deans, Department Heads, Division Dean of Mathematics, Science and Health Careers a.
 The Academic Affairs Master Plan will include a detailed implementation plan for reviewing and improving General Education.

-- b.
-Academic Affairs will clarify current General Education requirements; identify aspects of the Mission that are not adequately addressed by the current requirements; and amend General Education requirements as necessary. - c.
-An ongoing comprehensive evaluation process will be developed to assess student learning outcomes, in general, and General Education requirements specifically. - d.
-Based upon the results of the evaluation process, the College's General Education will be restructured as appropriate. - e.
-All institutional publications/communication approaches will be revised regularly so that they accurately reflect current General Education requirements.
+- a.
+Through the Academic Affairs planning process, aspects of the Mission that are not adequately addressed by the current requirements will be identified, and General Education requirements amended as necessary. - b.
+An ongoing comprehensive evaluation process will be developed to assess student-learning outcomes, in general, and General Education requirements specifically. - c.
+Based upon the results of the Mission review and evaluation procedures, the College's General Education will be restructured as appropriate. - d.
+All institutional publications/communication approaches will be revised regularly so that they accurately reflect current General Education requirements. - e.
+A status report on efforts to assess General Education outcomes will be submitted to the Middle States Association on April 1, 2006.